reactjs/react.dev/src/content/learn/keeping-components-pure.md

 React's rendering process must always be pure.
 Components should only *return* their JSX, and not *change* any objects or variables that existed before rendering—that would make them impure!

-Here is a component that breaks this rule:
+Here is a Component that breaks this rule:

 <Sandpack>